-We have had negative cash flow from operating activities for the years ended December 31, 2020 and December 31, 2019
+We have had negative cash flow from operating activities for the year ended December 31, 2019

-We had negative cash flow from operating activities for the year ended December 31, 2020 and December 31, 2019.
+We had negative cash flow from operating activities for the year ended December 31, 2019.
 There is no assurance that any of Intercure's operations will generate earnings, operate profitably or provide a return on investment in the future.
 Accordingly, we may be required to obtain additional financing in order to meet its future cash commitments.